RanimelAndagan/RanimelAndagan/README.md

 What I love beyond code: finance, entrepreneurship, and figuring out how tech can make both more accessible

-I'm looking to collaborate on: projects that mix tech with finance, education, or helping local businesses grow
+I'm looking to collaborate on: projects that mix tech with finance, education, new network, or helping local businesses grow

 Ask me about: Finance, Entreprenurship, How to start in the age of AI